-13. Recruitment and Selection Procedures
+13. Recruitment and Staff Conduct re: Safeguarding

 Recruitment and selection procedures will be reviewed on a regular basis in order to ensure that they reflect safer recruitment procedures.
-HSCP/SSCP Safer Recruitment training is provided to senior and middle management.
+Safer Recruitment training is provided to identified staff.
 At least one member of an interview panel will be safer recruitment trained.
 Procedures will take account of the following:

-- They apply to staff and volunteers who may work with children. - The post or role should be clearly defined. - The key selection criteria for the post or role should be identified. - Vacancies should be advertised widely in order to ensure a diversity of applicants. - A college application form must be completed, a CV alone is not accepted. - Require documentary evidence of academic/vocational qualifications. - Due diligence of shortlisted candidates may involve online searches. - Obtain professional and character references. - Verify previous employment history and any gaps. - DBS regulations are adhered to together with related checks.
+- The post or role should be clearly defined. - The key selection criteria for the post or role should be identified. - Vacancies should be advertised widely in order to ensure a diversity of applicants. - A college application form must be completed, a CV alone is not accepted. - Require documentary evidence of academic/vocational qualifications. - Due diligence of shortlisted candidates will involve online searches, candidates will be informed of this. - Obtain professional and character references and verify previous employment history and any gaps. - DBS regulations are adhered to together with related checks.
 All employees are required to have a satisfactory DBS in place.
 This is a condition of employment.
-However, if appropriate, staff can start work with the College with a risk assessment in place prior to their DBS being received.
-Authority for an employee to commence work without a DBS in place must be obtained from the Director of Personnel. - Use a variety of selection techniques (e.g. qualifications, previous experience, interview, reference checks) - Teaching staff working at Ludlow College Sixth Form will be subject to Teacher Prohibition Checks as per legal requirements.
+However, if appropriate, a risk assessment can be in place prior to their DBS being received.
+Authority for an employee to commence work without a DBS in place must be obtained from the Director of Personnel. - Use a variety of selection techniques (e.g. qualifications, previous experience, interview, reference checks) - Teaching staff working at Ludlow College Sixth Form will be subject to Teacher Prohibition Checks as per legal requirements. - All staff at induction are made aware of behaviour expectations in relation to safeguarding.